oleg-yurchenko/simplestacksmashtool/README.md

 # Simple stack smashing tool
 A simple stack smash tool that I designed for use in CPSC213

+##
+To configure the tool to run from anywhere, add a symbolic link `stacksmash` to one of your `/bin/` directories (I used `/usr/local/bin/`).
+I set mine up as:

+    /usr/local/bin/$ sudo ln ~/dev/tools/simplestacksmashtool/stacksmash stacksmash

+where `~/dev/tools/simplestacksmashtool/` is the folder for this repository.
+In addition, inside of the `stacksmash` file, change the directory to match where it is located on your device.
+Perhaps I will eventually add some files that auto-configure all of this (including adding it to the binaries folders).

 ## Using command line arguments
 #### beginstr:
 The code that you want to run in hexadecimal